d2l-ai/d2l-en/chapter_introduction/index.md

 $P(y=\mathrm{death cap}|\mathrm{image}) = 0.2$.
 In other words, the classifier is $80\%$ sure that our mushroom *is not* a death cap.
-Still, you'd have to be a fool to eat it.
+Still, you would have to be a fool to eat it.
 That is because the certain benefit of a delicious dinner is not worth a $20\%$ risk of dying from it.
 In other words, the effect of the *uncertain risk*